eigenfoo/cryptics/docs/datasheet.md

 of cryptic crosswords (for more details, see [the Collection Process section](/datasheet#collection-process)).

-As of September 2021, the number of rows break down as so:
+As of September 2021, the number of rows approximately break down as follows:

 | Source                                                                         | Number of Clues |
 |--------------------------------------------------------------------------------|----------------:|